OscarLarm/Burger/reflections/oscar-journal.md

 I'm gonna see with my group if we want all of the data sent from Mongoose, then filter it with the REST-API or if we wanna filter it directly with Mongoose.

 ---
+### 2024-09-25

+Today we merged all branches into development.
+It went well, I just had some problems with ssh, but I generated a new one and linked it through github and now it seems to work.

+We're gonna start combining all components together now, to try to reach our timeline goal.